 After coming to the Olympic Peninsula for the wooden boat show, she fell in love with the area and decided to make it her home.
 A big factor was how kind and welcoming she found people to be here!
 She enjoys cooking for friends, knitting, and learning new things.
 She's looking forward to setting down roots in her new community.

-Heather Loyd - ADMINISTRATIVE ASSISTANT
+Heather Loyd - ADMINISTRATIVE SERVICES MANAGER

 Being a Texas native, Heather graduated from Midwestern State University in Wichita Falls, Texas, with a Bachelor of Arts in English.
 She moved to the Olympic Peninsula in 2008 to pursue her passion in journalism and work at the Peninsula Daily News.
 Heather has been involved with newspapers since she was in high school.
 Her career includes customer service, administrative support, and journalism roles.
 She looks forward to expanding her skills and developing new ones as the VHOCC Administrative Assistant.
 Her family has benefited from hospice care and she believes in VHOCC's mission.
 Heather loves to read, write and hike.
 She has a green thumb with house plants, and she enjoys baking and cooking occasionally for friends.

 I am originally from Spokane, Washington but spent most of my adult years in California.
 I began my working career in accounting but quickly found I preferred dealing directly with people rather than numbers.
 I spent years working in office management primarily in construction related businesses including 20 years in a corporate environment in San Francisco.
 I immigrated to Canada in 2011 and managed an upscale soup kitchen in the Victoria, BC area.
 While this job was very demanding physically and emotionally, I found it one of my most valuable experiences.
 When my partner passed in 2016, I moved back to the States and settled in Sequim to be closer to my oldest daughter.